JiaweiZhuang/CS205_final_project/README.md

 With OpenMP parallelization, only E-step can be directly parallelized.
 If M-step is directly parallelized with OpenMP pragmas, different data points might be added to one cluster at the same time, leading to Write-After-Arite (WAW) harzard.
 Although it is possible to make drastic modifications to parallelize the M-step, it contradicts the basic idea of OpenMP that the serial code shoud be almost untouched.
 Therefore, we only focus on the E-step.
 [(View our OpenMP code)](Parallel_Algorithm/OpenMP/Kmean_omp.c)

-Unsurprisingly, although the E-step scales well, the M-step even gets slower because of thread overheads and finally becomes a bottleneck:
+Unsurprisingly, while the E-step scales well, the M-step even gets slower because of thread overheads.
+Although the M-step is not time-consuming in the serial case, it finally becomes the bottleneck when the number of cores gets large:
 <p align="center">
 <img src="Timing_Results/plots/OpenMP_scaling.jpg" width="720">
 </p>